ryandash/jellyfin-myanimelist-sync/README.md

   ```
   dotnet publish --configuration Release --output bin
   ```

-3. Place the dll-file in the `plugins/ani-sync` folder (you might need to create the folders) of your JF install
+3. Copy the generated .dll file to the `plugins/ani-sync` folder in your Jellyfin installation

 ## Services/providers
 MyAnimeList